-With the XV, Subaru has brought true all-wheel-drive credibility to the Qashqai segment by turning crossover convention upside down.
+With the XV, Subaru has brought true all-wheel-drive credibility to the Nissan Qashqai segment by turning crossover convention upside down.
 The received wisdom is that customers here don’t really need four driven wheels.

 They want a roomy cabin and a raised seating position, wrapped in a package with some of the visual presence and desirability of an SUV.
 The XV takes an entirely different approach: it’s for those who don’t want a car that looks like a larger SUV but who do have a need for the off-road capability that such a car might provide.

 So the XV is aimed at people who will be happy with an enlarged but fairly typical five-door hatchback body style but are interested in the traction and ground clearance to tackle snow and mud, field and green lane without the slightest worry.

 Sharing a platform, many components and a viscous coupling-based full-time four-wheel drive system with the Impreza hatchback, the XV has a longer wheelbase than the regular hatch as well as a more generous ride height.
 It also has narrower, lower sills and wider door openings for easier entry, and a lower boot floor for greater practicality.

-Subaru has reinforced the Impreza’s underbody for the XV with off-road performance and better crash safety in mind, in particular adding stiffness to the bodysides and at the base of the A-pillars.
+Chunky bumpers and plastic extensions for the wheel arches and sills are the main external identifiers.
+Subaru has reinforced the Impreza’s underbody for the XV with off-road performance and better crash safety in mind, in particular adding stiffness to the body sides and at the base of the A-pillars.
 New diagonal cross-members under the floor add strength in the event of an offset rear-end collision.

 At the same time, it has beefed up the Impreza’s MacPherson strut front and double wishbone rear suspension with stiffer mounts, high-response dampers and various new braces.

 Rebound springs are fitted to counteract the body roll that a long-travel chassis unavoidably brings.